 Integration and separation costs were \$744 million for the year ended December 31, 2019.
 These costs consisted primarily of financial advisory, information technology, legal, accounting, consulting, and other professional advisory fees associated with the preparation and execution of activities related to the Business Separations and the integration of EID's Pioneer and Crop Protection businesses with DAS.
 Pro forma integration and separation costs were \$632 million for the year ended December 31, 2019.
-These costs were primarily driven by financial advisory, information technology, legal, accounting, and other professional advisory fees associated with the preparation and execution of activities related to the Business Separations and the integration for the year ended December 31, 2019.
 These costs were primarily driven by financial advisory, information technology, legal, accounting, consulting, and other professional advisory fees associated with the preparation and execution of activities related to the Business Separations and the integration of EID's Pioneer and Crop Protection businesses with DAS.